Tyronza, Arkansas: History

 Tyronza was the home of Dr. L. H. McDaniel, a local physician who became friends with President Lyndon Baines Johnson through his political involvement in the Democratic Party.
 McDaniel was a close advisor to Johnson and to U.S. House Ways and Means Chairman Wilbur D. Mills (D-Arkansas) in the creation of the Medicare and Medicaid programs which began in 1965, the year McDaniel died.
 He treated patients all over eastern Arkansas regardless of their ability to pay and often accepted live chickens, baked goods and garden vegetables as payment for his home visits.
 McDaniel was a national delegate to Democratic Conventions in the 1950s and brought national political and medical leaders to Tyronza with conferences he set up in huge 1,000-seat tents on the outskirts of the city.

 Although the community started as a county farming and retail center, it has become a bedroom community for its many residents who work in Jonesboro or Memphis but who prefer the small town lifestyle.

+Socialism

+Tyronza was historically a hotbed for socialism and communism during the early 20th century.

+In 1934, the Southern Tenant Farmers Union (STFU) was formed in the town to organize local sharecroppers towards getting better arrangements from landowners.

+Ward H. Rogers, a Texas-born minister and labor activist, threatened to hang every plantation owner in Poinsett County, Arkansas if the demands of the sharecroppers were not met.